resource-watch/slate/source/includes/api/_dataset.md

 **When a dataset is deleted the user's applications that were present on the dataset will be removed from it.
 If this results in a dataset without applications, the dataset itself will be then deleted.**

+Datasets can be deleted either by with role ADMIN or by the user with role MANAGER that created them.

+In order to perform this operation, the following conditions must be met:
+- the dataset's `protected` property must be set to `false`.
+- the user must be logged in and belong to the same application as the dataset
+- the user must match one of the following:
+  - have role `ADMIN`
+  - have role `MANAGER` and be the dataset's owner (through the `userId` field of the dataset)

-Datasets can be deleted either by any user with role ADMIN or by the user with role MANAGER that created them.
-Note that the deletion process cascades; deleting a dataset will also remove all the layers, widgets, vocabularies, related knowledge graph elements, and metadata entities associated with it.
+Note that the deletion process cascades in a non-atomic way; deleting a dataset will also attempt to remove all the layers, widgets, vocabularies, related knowledge graph elements, and metadata entities associated with it.
+However, if one of these deletes fails (ie. attempting to delete a protected layer will fail), the dataset will still be deleted, and those resources will be left orphaned.

 <aside class="warning">
 Deleting a dataset removes it permanently!
 It is recommended that you save a local copy before doing so.